 Phillip Island — known as Millowl to the Bunurong people, its Traditional Custodians — is one of Victoria’s most beloved destinations: a wildlife-rich island on the Bass Coast, 140 kilometres southeast of Melbourne, that draws over 3.5 million visitors each year for one iconic experience above all others: the Penguin Parade.
 Every evening at sunset, hundreds of little penguins (Eudyptula minor) — the world’s smallest penguin species, also called fairy penguins or little blue penguins — emerge from the surf at Summerland Beach and waddle up the sand to their burrows in the dunes.
 It happens every single night of the year, and it is mesmerising.

 But Phillip Island offers far more than penguins.
-Across its 101 square kilometres you will find dramatic coastal scenery, wild surf beaches, koalas dozing in native bushland, one of Australia's largest fur seal colonies, a working heritage farm, world-class motorsport, excellent dining and a genuinely relaxed island atmosphere.
-Whether you are visiting on a day trip from Melbourne or staying overnight to combine with Wilsons Promontory, this guide covers everything you need to plan your Phillip Island visit in 2026 — including all Penguin Parade viewing options and current ticket prices, the remarkable conservation story behind the colony's recovery, where to eat, where to stay and a full day-trip itinerary.
+Across its 101 square kilometres you will find dramatic coastal scenery, wild surf beaches, koalas dozing in native bushland, one of Australia’s largest fur seal colonies, a working heritage farm, world-class motorsport, excellent dining and a genuinely relaxed island atmosphere.
+Whether you are visiting on a day trip from Melbourne or staying overnight to combine with Wilsons Promontory, this guide covers everything you need — including all Penguin Parade viewing options and current ticket prices, the remarkable conservation story behind the colony’s recovery, where to eat, where to stay and a full day-trip itinerary.

 The Penguin Parade